 1. Monetize your website with Google Adsense

 The good old Google Adsense is probably the most known method to start earning money from your site.
-I’m sure most webmasters have heard about it and found information to start earning money with Google Adsense.
+I’m sure most webmasters have heard about it and found the information to start earning money with Google Adsense.

-Adsense started as a banner ads network by Google to show ads in a website based on an auction (advertisers buy ads from the Google Ads platform) and they pay on a CPC basis.
+Adsense started as a banner ads network by Google to show ads on a website based on an auction (advertisers buy ads from the Google Ads platform) and they pay on a CPC basis.

 Up to this day, Google Ads is still one of the main money makers of the big G company and the GDN (Google Delivery Network) is part of that massive revenue earned on a yearly basis.